 - Improve your Spanish with 30 hours of fun interactive classes, some of which are incorporated into cooking and dance lessons!

-- Perform 25 hours of meaningful community service in local communities
+- Perform up to 25 hours of meaningful community service in local communities

 - Snorkel in azure Caribbean waters and spot exotic marine life

 - Relax on the beach and soak up the sun

 - Take a fun surfing lesson (for all skill levels)